Black nor'easter

-A Black nor'easter is a persistent and potentially violent north-easterly storm that occurs on the east coast of Australia usually between late spring and early autumn, about two days a year (or more, depending on the intensity), although not a convection wind, but a storm system that develops offshore which can last several days.
-This is heralded by the rapid build-up of dense black cloud that can convert to a gale in well under one hour, and also bringing with it a heavy rainfall event usually accompanied by a thunderstorm.
-This type of storm was first recorded during the 1800s.
+A black nor'easter is a persistent and potentially violent north-easterly storm that occurs on the east coast of Australia, particularly from southeastern Queensland to southern New South Wales, usually between late spring and early autumn, about two days a year (or more, depending on the intensity).

+Developing offshore as a deep coastal trough, the storm is heralded by the rapid build-up of dense black cloud that brings heavy rainfall and strong northeasterly winds along the east coast of Australia.
+A black nor'easter can be a combination of surface troughs, onshore flow, and a low.
+The storm system may cool down warm days due to the persistent blanket of thick moisture-rich clouds.

+Although not convection-driven, the north-east wind field leading warm moist tropical air to the subtropics and mid-latitudes can combine with a higher level cut off low from the Southern Ocean.
+Black nor'easters were first recorded during the 19th century and were so-named because the affiliated darkness (of the moisture-loaded clouds) can transform the day to as dark as twilight.

 Background

+The cause of a black nor'easter is the gathering of moist cooler air from the south and the tropical humid flow from the north, where north easterly winds aggregate with the moisture, thereby creating dark, rain-filled clouds.
+The first description of a black nor'easter was presented by the Sydney Morning Herald on 30 October 1911, where it described a black nor'easter in southern New South Wales:

 Northeasterly sea breezes are a common occurrence on the NSW coast during summer, generated by temperature imbalances between the sea and the land.
 A broader synoptic pattern however can greatly intensify these onshore winds, which results in a "Black Nor'easter", so-named because of its dark grey to virtually black clouds and the moist gale-force winds (around 60 kilometres per hour) brought on by intense high-pressure systems, thus eventually bringing thunderstorms, dramatic rainfall and at times hail.

-Unlike an East coast low, which tends to occur in the cool months, a black nor'easter occurs in the warm months and originates from the northeast, therefore providing generally pleasant temperatures, although a black nor'easter can turn into an east coast low as it heads south, such as in the case of the 2022 Eastern Australia flood event.
+Unlike an East coast low (ECL), which tends to occur in the cool months, a black nor'easter occurs in the warm months and originates from the northeast, although a black nor'easter can turn into an east coast low as it heads south, such as in the case of the 2022 Eastern Australia flood event.
+Also unlike ECL's, black nor'easters can heavily affect inland areas of New South Wales and Queensland.